petercorrea/data_structures_and_algorithms/README.md

 #### Spell Check

 This script will find all incorrect spellings and **whitelist** them.

 Manually review the words in cspell.txt.
-If the word is indeed correct leave them in the list, otherwise correct them in the codebase and remove from the list.
+If the word is indeed correct leave it in the list, otherwise correct it in the codebase and remove it from the list.

 ```shell
 npm run spell-check